greenelab/shared-latent-space/README.md

 # Shared Latent Space Variational Autoencoders

-## Motivation for application of Shared Latent SPace VAE's In Biology
+## Motivation for application of Shared Latent Space VAE's In Biology

 Variational Autoencoders are machine learning models which learn the distribution of the data in a latent space manifold.
 This allows the model to be trained on unsuprivesed data, but learning to recreate the input data, and also allows the model to